As your Governor, I pledge to oppose and veto any and all efforts to increase taxes in Indiana.

 My first priority would be to abolish the personal property tax on all single family residences in Indiana.
 Knowing that it will not be easy to convince the General Assembly to abolish property taxes, as your Governor, I will work with members of the General Assembly to reform the residential property tax on primary residences in Indiana.

-I will ask the General Assembly to amend the state's Constitution to establish a true cap on residential property taxes of 1% of the purchase price of the property.
+I will ask the General Assembly to amend the state's Constitution to establish a true cap on residential property taxes of 1% of the purchase price of the property for a maximum of 7 years.

 Further, I will ask the General Assembly to amend the state's Constitution to abolish asset forfeiture to ensure that no Hoosier loses their home because they cannot pay their property taxes.